microsoft/Kusto-Query-Language/doc/visualization-stackedareachart.md

 ---
-title: Stacked area chart visualization - Azure Data Explorer
+title:  Stacked area chart visualization
 description: This article describes the stacked area chart visualization in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 08/03/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # Stacked area chart

-::: zone pivot="azuredataexplorer"
+::: zone pivot="azuredataexplorer, fabric"

 The stacked area chart visual shows a continuous relationship.
 This visual is similar to the [Area chart](visualization-areachart.md), but shows the area under each element of a series.
 The first column of the query should be numeric and is used as the x-axis.
 Other numeric columns are the y-axes.
 Unlike line charts, area charts also visually represent volume.
 Area charts are ideal for indicating the change among different data sets.